bugless/website-source/content/_index.md

 6. What you think is a bug is not a bug.
 It is an opportunity for a feature.

-7. You may not git blame.
+7. Do not git blame.